White Paper: A Relentless Race Toward Revenue

 The combination of these three key elements: an increasing demand for as-a-service solutions, the need to capture higher margins and growing ARR is blurring industry-vertical segment boundaries and shaking up the supply chain.
 Big tech manufacturers and ISVs are morphing into MSPs or vertically integrating with them:

-- In August 2018 HP acquired Apogee, a Managed Printing Services company in the UK, for $444M, a market that HP says is worth $55 billion worldwide.
+- HP acquired Apogee, a Managed Printing Services company, for $444, in August 2018.
+At that time, HP considered that the Managed Printing Services market was worth $55 billion worldwide.

 - ACER, ASUS and Lenovo are successfully commercializing AI-ready, cloud enterprise solutions for smart transportation, smart health, and smart manufacturing as true Managed Services Providers.

 - Xerox has successfully transformed, over the last few years, from a hardware manufacturer into a services and software business.
 Now, they are building on their leadership in the Managed Print Services (MPS) market to deliver “intelligent workplace solutions”.
 77% of Xerox’s revenue today is after-sale, recurring revenue.

 - LENOVO created 3 strategic groups for their ISV initiatives in 2019: the Data Intelligence Business Group (DIBG), the Converged Network Business Unit (CNBU) and the Commercial Internet of Things (CIoT) group.